 Summit also offers simple and thorough reporting to make it easier to track delinquent accounts.
 Users can access accounts through an online portal, place new accounts for collection, and download reports 24/7.
 Summit also offers easy-to-use financial calculators and quick guides to debt collection laws and statutes of limitations in all 50 states.

-Summit takes 7.5% to 50% of the balance of each account it collects on, with an average rate of around 35%.
-The agency requires a $50 minimum collecting balance on each account and also offers accounts receivable consulting, skip tracing, accounts receivable recovery assistance, and litigation.
+Summit takes 7.5% to 50% of the balance of each account it collects on and requires a $50 minimum collecting balance on each account.
+They also offer accounts receivable consulting, skip tracing, credit bureau reporting, and litigation.

 NSB uses multiple channels to reach out to debtors, including mail, email, fax, and phone.
-The agency puts a strong focus on pre-collection and claims that it can usually resolve past-due accounts prior to placing them in collection.
+The agency puts a strong focus on pre-collection and claims that it can usually resolve past-due accounts before placing them in collection.
 If pre-collection doesn’t work, NSB can also take delinquent accounts to litigation.

 Unfortunately, NSB doesn’t list online its rates or the percentage it takes to collect on accounts.
 Businesses will have to speak directly with an agent to get a custom quote.